The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Tennessee Code Title 68, Chapter 11, Part 9 outlines residents’ rights in Tennessee.
 The specifics vary by state, but most states have additional laws to protect elderly patients in assisted living and nursing facilities.

-The Role of a Nursing Home Injury Lawyer
+The Role of a Nursing Home Abuse Lawyer

 How Long Do You Have to File A Claim?

 The statutes of limitations to file a nursing home injury claim vary by state.
-In some states, like Kentucky and Tennessee, you only have one year to file a claim, so it’s essential to speak with a nursing home abuse lawyer immediately to ensure you don’t miss the deadline.
+In some states, you only have one year to take legal action, so it’s essential to speak with a nursing home abuse lawyer immediately to ensure you don’t miss the deadline.

 Investigating the Incident

-An experienced elder or nursing home abuse lawyer is invaluable when helping build your case.
+An experienced elder or nursing home abuse lawyer provides invaluable legal help in building your case.
 They’ll thoroughly investigate the situation, including:

-• Gather and analyze medical records, including medical bills
+- Gather and analyze medical records, including medical expenses

 Building a Strong Case